rdmorel/boomtown/README.md

 If it's not installed, download it here: https://nodejs.org/en/download/ and then **restart your computer**.

 Once you've cloned this repo you should be able to open Cypress by running `npx cypress open` from the command line in this directory.
-(Please make sure you do this in **this** directory, don't cd into the "Cypress" folder) After a few seconds Cypress should open and you should be able to run the tests just by clicking on them.
+(Please make sure you do this in **this** directory.
+Don't cd into the "Cypress" folder.)
+After a few seconds Cypress should open and you should be able to run the tests just by clicking on them.

 ### Locust: